 Any full-time faculty member (including Professors of Practice) is eligible to apply for the Fellows.
 Adjunct faculty are not eligible.
 The program, including the Course Internationalization Grants, is intended for the support of full-time faculty members on continuing appointment or in a continuing appointment-eligible track.
 The quality and merit of the proposal and the curricular activity that will advance Lehigh’s internationalization goals are the key criteria used in evaluating the applications for the Fellows program.
 Fellows who have completed the series will be eligible to apply for subsequent Course Internationalization Grants.
 The application for Course Internationalization Grants will be made available at the conclusion of the Fellowship.

 How to Apply

-The application for the Global Teaching and Learning Fellows is now open.
+The application for the Global Teaching and Learning Fellows is closed.